-It’s National Eating Disorders Awareness Week, and I wanted to take a moment to talk about the importance of encouraging children to have a positive body image.
+It’s National Eating Disorders Awareness Week, and I wanted to take a moment to talk about the importance of encouraging a positive body image in children.
 This can be a difficult challenge when trying to make healthy lifestyle changes as so often we struggle with talking about ourselves positively.
 There is a strong distinction between “I want to change myself for the better” and “I want to change myself because there is something wrong with me,” and not only is such negative thinking counter productive in ourselves, it deeply effects those around us, especially impressionable children.

-Health Magazine recently posted these five tips for helping children build a positive body image:
+Health Magazine recently posted these five tips for helping encourage a positive body image in children:

 Don’t criticize yourself or others about weight or shape in front of youngsters.

 Don’t make negative comments about food, such as “I can’t eat potatoes because they’re carbs.”
 Instead, teach children the importance of good nutrition and exercise without mentioning weight.

 Praise children on their talents and achievements.

 Explain to youngsters that weight gain and changes in body shape are a natural part of the growing process.

 Talk to children about what they see in the media and remind them of things such as that only 5 percent of American women have the so-called “ideal” body type portrayed in ads.